helgeerbe/ml_heating/docs/THERMAL_MODEL_IMPLEMENTATION.md

 - **Outlet effectiveness** - How well the heating system transfers heat

 Start with calibration, let the system learn, and adjust parameters if you see oscillation, undershoot, or overshoot.

+Monitor system health using the Home Assistant sensors described above, and set up alerts for the recommended thresholds to catch issues early.